Sergyoubi/translate-file/EXPLANATIONS.md

 # Feature I would you suggest if I were to start again

-- Using Zero Sync (powerful JavaScript sync engine from the RepliCache team) that update database as user type/modify contents.
+- Use Zero Sync (powerful JavaScript sync engine from the RepliCache team) that update database as user type/modify contents.
   No need to use ORM for mutations
+- Use TanstackQuery to better handle data fetching and data caching

 # TECH STACK: